 Seeds of anger are messages we receive which lead to beliefs of entitlement.
 Specifically, beliefs regarding how we believe other people should treat and regard us.
 Once you buy into such a belief the next step is a chance encounter where you are disrespected by another person, leading to you experiencing anger.

-Anger by itself is a normal experience, reacting to anger is a different story.
+Anger by itself is a normal experience.
+How we react to anger, however, can be a different story.
 For example, I don’t buy into the idea that other people must respect me, I fully recognize and acknowledge that I (like other people) am a prime target for disrespect from another person on any given day.
 So instead of buying into the delusional idea that other people must respect me, I preference my expectations.

 As I discussed in my book, Taming the Beast Within, the most effective way to manage your anger is by addressing the irrational beliefs which fuel your anger.
-Almost always these irrational beliefs communicate the idea that your happiness lies outside of yourself, in events and with others.
+These beliefs communicate the idea that your happiness lies outside of yourself.
+That others are in charge of how you feel.
 This is simply not the case, you alone are responsible for your happiness.
-So therefore, beliefs of how other people should or must regard you are irrational, and serve as your seeds for anger.

-I strongly believe that while the experience of anger is normal, anger utterly useless and sometimes detrimental when used a fuel to solve problems.
+I strongly believe that while the experience of anger is normal, anger is utterly useless and sometimes detrimental when used to solve problems.